dascentral/laravel-starter/README.md

 This repository customizes a new [Laravel 12](https://laravel.com/docs/12.x) application.
 Instructions are accurate as of June 2025.

+### References

+* [Essentials](https://laravel-news.com/laravel-essentials) &mdash; Essentials is a package created by Nuno Maduro that provides better defaults for your Laravel applications.

 ## Create New Application

 In 2024, the Laravel Team launched [starter kits](https://laravel.com/starter-kits) that enable you to get a new Laravel application up and running real fast with the stack of your choice.
 I go with an Inertia.js + React + Pest stack.